ceticamarco/backup.sh/README.md

 This will copy `backup.sh` into `/usr/local/bin/backup.sh`, `backup_sources.bk` into `/usr/local/etc/backup_sources.bk` and
 `backup.sh.1` into `/usr/local/share/man/man1`.

-At this point you still need to install the dependencies:
+At this point you still need to install the following dependencies:
 - `rsync`
 - `tar`
 - `openssl`